 Outside of work I enjoy being outdoors: winter skiing, summer hikes, and everything in-between.

 Alternate Career: The next Anthony Bourdain

-Alternate Career: Pastry chef
+Alternate Career: Travel Writer

 Architecture intrigues me through its ability to give others a sense of “home”.
 Every design opportunity is a puzzle; discovering a successful design and how to construct it keeps this profession an ever-growing passion of mine.

-Alternate Career: Red Bull athlete
+Alternate Career: Red Bull Athlete

 Growing up in England, I visited architectural masterpieces throughout Europe, resulting in my passion for architecture.
 I enjoy architecture’s balance of creative and technical aspects, and I am excited daily to positively impact our community through my profession.

 In addition to spending time with my beautiful wife and two daughters, I enjoy kite flying, bowling, cars, and traveling.
 My favorite activity is cooking Saturday morning breakfast for my girls.

 As a native of Clark County, I enjoy that architecture gives me the ability to positively-impact my community, continuing its legacy of being a great place to live and raise my family.

 My favorite thing to do is spend time with my family.
 Whether we are outside participating in a triathlon, or cuddled up on the couch watching a movie, there is no place I would rather be.